 If you only want to whiten your teeth, you may decide to go with a teeth whitening procedure instead of dental veneers.
 This is particularly true if you do not require additional alterations like covering a chipped or cracked tooth.
 Teeth whitening procedures are usually less expensive than dental veneers.

 While there are numerous teeth whitening systems available for home use, a professional teeth whitening treatment will achieve a brighter smile.
 Our teeth whitening system chemically breaks down stained molecules that have accumulated on your tooth enamel.
 We can whiten your teeth by up to eight shades.

 The only real drawback of teeth whitening is that it only corrects certain stains, like ones due to tea or coffee consumption, sodas, red wine or tobacco use.
 Teeth whitening treatments have no impact on tetracycline stains or discoloration caused by silver dental fillings or trauma.
 This is when you would need dental bonding or veneers.

 Dental crowns are somewhat similar to dental veneers in some respects.
 These are porcelain caps that are tailored to your individual smile, totally covering your teeth down to the gumline.
 We would probably need to remove a good amount of tooth structure for the proper fitting of your dental crown.

 Dental crowns make an excellent treatment choice for those with significant trauma that has weakened a single tooth.
 However, if you are looking for mainly aesthetic improvements, dental veneers make for a less invasive treatment option.

-Although porcelain veneers are able to correct problems like minor misalignments, your best treatment option when you are dealing with malocclusion or severely crooked teeth is still orthodontic treatment.
+Although porcelain veneers are able to correct problems like a minor misalignment, orthodontic treatment remains the best treatment option when you are dealing with malocclusion or severely crooked teeth.

-If you would like to enhance your smile and further explore your treatment options, please contact the office of Dr. Arthur Glosman today to schedule a free consult.
+If you would like to enhance your smile and further explore your treatment options, feel free to schedule a free consult.